FurkanCLL/wonderfloyd/README.md

 ```

 ## Deployment
-WonderFloyd deployed using:
+WonderFloyd is deployed using:

-- Gunicorn
+- Gunicorn as the WSGI application server
-- Nginx reverse proxy
+- Nginx as a reverse proxy
-- SSL certificates
+- Let’s Encrypt SSL certificates for HTTPS
+- Cloudflare for DNS, security and global asset delivery
+- A lightweight VPS environment running a Linux-based OS

+The project uses:

+- A dedicated virtual environment
-- Optional CDN for assets
+- Environment variables for secrets and configuration
+- A system service to keep the application running continuously

-This setup works well on DigitalOcean, Linode, Hetzner and similar providers.
+This setup works reliably on providers like Vultr, DigitalOcean, Linode, Hetzner and other similar VPS platforms.

 ## Notes
 This documentation explains how the project works for development and learning purposes.